 One truism among game developers is that a studio’s culture is driven by the discipline of whoever is in charge, and the guy who runs Hangar 13 is a writer.
 Two different people familiar with 2K’s operations told me that the publisher’s executives believe strongly in auteur theory, and that the company sees Blackman as a strong creative leader, much like they see original BioShock director Ken Levine.

-A good new game could still emerge from Hangar 13.
-But to those who saw Mafia 3 as a flawed-but-important work and couldn’t wait to see what the studio would do next, Hangar 13’s rocky 2017 is not encouraging.
+To those who saw Mafia 3 as a flawed-but-important work and couldn’t wait to see what the studio would do next, Hangar 13’s rocky period was not encouraging.
 This was a studio full of people who came close to greatness, and if they achieve it with their next project, it will be the result of an unexpectedly arduous journey – and an unexpectedly different set of faces.